What Is Cholesterol?

-- diet: a diet high in fats, particularly saturated and trans fats
+- diet: eating a diet high in fats, particularly saturated fat and trans fat

-- heredity: having parents or a parent with high cholesterol
+- heredity: having a parent or close family member with high cholesterol

-Kids who are physically active, eat healthy foods, don't have a family history of high cholesterol or heart disease, and aren't overweight have a lower risk for high cholesterol.
-Your doctor will help decide when your child's cholesterol level should be checked.
+People who are physically active, eat healthy foods, don't have a family history of high cholesterol or heart disease, and aren't overweight are less likely to have high cholesterol.

 How Is High Cholesterol Diagnosed?

-Current guidelines recommend that all kids be screened for high blood lipids at least once when they're between 9 and 11 years old and again between 17 and 21.
+All kids should have their cholesterol checked when they're between 9 and 11 years old and again when they're between 17 and 21.

 - have a parent or other close relative with a total cholesterol higher than 240 mg/dL

-- have a family history of cardiovascular disease prior to age 55 in men and age 65 in women
+- have a family history of cardiovascular disease before age 55 in men and age 65 in women

-- have a certain medical conditions (such as kidney disease, Kawasaki disease, or juvenile idiopathic arthritis)
+- have some kinds of medical conditions (such as kidney disease, Kawasaki disease, or juvenile idiopathic arthritis)

 - are overweight or obese

-- have additional risk factors, such as diabetes, high blood pressure, or cigarette smoking
+- have diabetes, high blood pressure, or smoke cigarettes

 |Category||Total cholesterol (mg/dL)||LDL cholesterol, (mg/dL)|